Everything You Need to Know

 How are my assets discovered?

-Your internet-facing assets are discovered based on assets you already know and have added to the Discover page.
+Your internet facing assets are discovered based on assets you already know and have added to the Discover page.
 Asset discovery then uses a combination of active and passive reconnaissance techniques.
 In passive reconnaissance already existing information about your assets is collected from various open sources.
 As these sources also contain historical data, we check which of these assets are online today.

 To discover your assets which are not available in open sources, for example assets without hostnames, we use techniques like subdomain enumeration and ping sweeps.
 While these techniques are likely to generate a lot of network traffic on your DNS servers, they are not harmful as they utilize the basic internetworking protocols and mechanisms.